tsoonjin/fyp/doc/robosub_survey/robosub2016.md

  - using semantic information for detection
  - explore parallelism in vision pipeline
  - deep learning with small amount of data
+ - generate labeled data from collected bags in TRANSDEC

 ## Interesting ideas
  - using context from global and local cues